differential-operator/KnightInCradle/README.md

 超级冲刺=Ctrl
 切换角色=T

+[Important] Please make sure your AliceInCradle version is 029j, otherwise the mod won't work properly!

 1. Make sure the game has BepInEx5.4.23.5 installed。
 2. Copy the whole BepInEx folder from this zip package into the game's root directory (same level as AliceInCradle.exe).
 The directory structure after installation should look like this: